zilishen/documentation/content/nginx/deployment-guides/google-cloud-platform/high-availability-all-active.md

 <span id="source"></span>
 ## Task 2: Creating Source Instances

-Create three GCE source instances that will serve as templates for the instance groups you will create later on: one instance for the NGINX Plus load balancer and two instances for NGINX Plus PHP application servers.
+Create three GCE source instances.
+Use them as templates for later instance groups.
+One for the NGINX Plus load balancer and two for NGINX Plus PHP app servers.

 You can create source instances in either of two ways:

-- [Based on a standard GCE VM image](#source-vm), in which case you install NGINX Plus manually.
-This guide uses the Ubuntu LTS image that was most current at the time of publication (<span style="white-space: nowrap;">Ubuntu 16.04 LTS</span>), but you can use any Unix or Linux OS that [NGINX Plus supports]({{< relref "../../technical-specs.md" >}}).
+- [Based on a standard GCE VM image](#source-vm), you install NGINX Plus manually.
+This guide uses the latest Ubuntu LTS image at publication (<span style="white-space: nowrap;">Ubuntu 24.04 LTS</span>).
+You can use any Unix or Linux OS that [NGINX Plus supports]({{< relref "../../technical-specs.md" >}}).
 - [Based on the prebuilt NGINX Plus image](#source-prebuilt) in the Google Marketplace, which at the time of publication runs on <span style="white-space: nowrap;">Ubuntu 14.04 LTS</span>.

-The instructions for the two methods are significantly different, but after you create the source instances all subsequent instructions are the same.
+The methods to create a source instance are different.
+Once you've created the source instances, all later instructions are the same.

 <span id="source-vm"></span>
 ### Creating Source Instances from VM Images